9ae/bellave/Sun and Moon/script.md

 Elanor: Does the feeling tell you if you guys will be compatiable or not?

 Diane: *thinks for a long moment* probably not.

+Elanor: Why don't you try my approach to dating for a while, and let me know how it turns out.

 ```
 Diane believes in soulmates